 Make changes to the filters and see how the visuals are impacted.

-Filter on Fashions Direct instead of Lindseys by removing the checkmark from one and adding it to the other.
+In this example, we have a Page level filter for Chain.
+Change it to Fashions Direct instead of Lindseys by removing the checkmark from one and adding it to the other.

 Select the District page level filter and switch to Advanced filtering.
 Filter to show only districts that start with FD and don't contain the number 4.